Influence of bending parameters on crystalline undulator radiation peak stability for 530 MeV positron channelling: Statements and declarations

 \section{Statements and declarations}

 \bmhead{Acknowledgments} This work was funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe Funding Guarantee (grant No.~10037865), in collaboration with the European Commission's Horizon Europe EIC-Pathfinder-Open TECHNO-CLS project (G.A.~101046458).
 The authors also acknowledge financial support from the H2020 RISE-NLIGHT project (G.A.~872196).
 The work was supported in part by Deutsche Forschungsgemeinschaft, Germany (Project No.~413220201).
 The authors gratefully acknowledge the Specialist and High Performance Computing systems provided by Information Services at the University of Kent.
 Special thanks are extended to Dr Timothy Kinnear for HPC assistance with the Icarus cluster at the University of Kent.
+The authors kindly thank the anonymous referee, whose valuable comments have improved the quality and clarity of this manuscript.

 \bmhead{Competing Interests} The authors do not declare any conflicts of interest, and there is no financial interest to report.

 \bmhead{Author Contribution} MDD and AVK conducted the computational simulations and data analysis.
 MDD wrote the manuscript with support from AVK and input from all authors.
 NJM, FF, and AVS helped supervise the project and all authors provided critical feedback and helped shape the research and analysis.